cashubtc/nuts/CTF.md

 POST https://mint.host:3338/v1/conditions
 ```

-Registers a new condition.
-Does not create keysets — keysets are created during [partition registration](#register-partition).
+Registers a new condition and creates requested conditional keysets.

 **Request** of `Alice`: